NullVoxPopuli/guides/source/routing/loading-and-error-substates.md

 The Ember Router allows you to provide feedback that a route is loading, as well as when an error occurs in loading a route.

-The routes for `error` and `loading` are implicitly defined for you, so they should not be added to your `router.js` file.
-However, the route, controller, and template may be optionally defined as desired.
+The `error` and `loading` substates exist as a part of each route, so they should not be added to your `router.js` file.
+To utilize a substate, the route, controller, and template may be optionally defined as desired.

 ## `loading` substates